The method of Enestr\"om and Phragm\'en for parliamentary elections by means of approval voting: The procedure

 Case~(b): $w_*\fin \ge q.$\quad In this case we can write

 where we have used the facts that $w_*\fin = \max_i v_i\fin$ and $v\fin = \sum_i v_i\fin.$ So, all the terms that we have just displayed are equal to each other.
-In particular, $w_*\fin = q = v\fin.$ Now, this implies the existence of some candidate $j$ such that $v_j\fin = q$ whereas $v_i\fin = 0$ for $i \neq j.$ So $j$ is getting one seat less than the number of quotas contained in $v_j\ini.$ However, any other allocation is also allowed where this deficit of one seat is transferred to another candidate with a positive number of votes, just in the same way as largest remainders (with the Droop quota). \end{proof}
+In particular, $w_*\fin = q = v\fin.$ Now, this implies the existence of some candidate $j$ such that $v_j\fin = q$ whereas $v_i\fin = 0$ for $i \neq j.$ So $j$ is getting one seat less than the number of quotas contained in $v_j\ini.$ This can only happen for all the $v_i\ini$ being exact multiples of $q,$ and therefore all the positive $v_i\ara$ being equal to $q$ from some step $s$ on.
+So the seat $\sseg$ can be allocated to any of the candidates with $v_i\ara = q > 0$ and such ties carry on to all the remaining seats, just in the same way as largest remainders (with the Droop quota). \end{proof}